Living Conditions in Cameroon

 Communications

-Mail from the U.S. to Cameroon often takes two to four months to arrive.
-Advise your family and friends to number their letters for tracking purposes and to include "CAMEROON-WEST AFRICA," “Airmail” and “Par Avion” on their envelopes.
-During pre-service training, letters and packages should be sent to:
+Mail from the United States to Cameroon typically takes two to four months to arrive.
+Advise family and friends to number their letters for tracking and include “CAMEROON–WEST AFRICA,” “Airmail,” and “Par Avion” on the envelope.
+During Pre-Service Training, letters and packages should be addressed to:

 Corps de la Paix